-- Demonstrate that mode share has been shifted away from the car by at least 6%, or that 90% of travel is done by non-car modes - Demonstrate that the targets from the last academic year were achieved or exceeded - Demonstrate that residents and neighbours are aware of the school's plans to promote safer and more active travel - Demonstrate that the travel plan is an agenda item on at least one senior management meeting per year - Demonstrate that safe and active travel is part of the School Development Plan
+Record its staff done by non-car

+travel patterns, modes

+through the same Demonstrate that

+hands up survey the targets from the

+method last academic year

+Set up a School were achieved or

+Travel Plan working exceeded

+group with student Demonstrate that

+representatives residents and

+Present various bits neighbours are

+of evidence of pupil, aware of the

+governor, staff and school's plans to

+school council promote safer and

+involvement (such more active travel

+as meeting minutes) Demonstrate that

+Conduct the travel plan is an

+consultation with agenda item on at

+parents and show least one senior

+results of this management

+Carry out research meeting per year

+and/or consultation Demonstrate that

+safe and active

+travel is part of the

+School

+Development Plan

-Our recommended measures for the school include a number or initiatives that would also count towards their further attainment of the STARS scheme accreditations, including 'anti-idling awareness raising measures'.
+5.4.6.
+Our recommended measures for the school include a number of initiatives that would also count towards the school attaining their Gold STARS scheme accreditation, including: 'anti-idling awareness raising measures', 'school play streets' and 'park and stride'.
 STARS activity cards are available for these measures, as well as wide range of other topics https://stars.tfl.gov.uk/Explore/Idea.